communitybridge/easycla/docs/Sign-Out-of-EasyCLA.md

 # Sign Out of EasyCLA
+Sign out of EasyCLA to end your session.

 **Do these steps:**

 1. Go to a page that shows the hamburger icon ![Hamburger](imgs/CLA-Hamburger-Icon.png) on the top-left corner such as on the main CLA Management Console or CLA Corporate Console page.